ibexa/documentation-user/docs/content_management/collaborative_editing.md

 # Collaborative editing

-Collaborative editing is a feature that allows multiple users to work on the same content or product - whether to preview, review, or edit it.
+Collaborative editing is a feature that allows multiple users to work on the same content simultaneously - whether to preview, review, or edit it.
 By giving users access to preview the content before it's published, review and collaboration become much easier.
 An additional option here is the ability to copy a link to the content item, which allows to share it through communication channels.
 It improves collaboration with members of other teams, such as subject matter experts, compliance professionals, and sales representatives, to increase content quality.